Zequez/logseq-vault/pages/Living in the Gift.md

 - > We need benefits that go beyond what we understand how to make happen – and to access that level of miracle, that level of causality.
 - There is a conspiracy of nature to land us at the doorsteps of greater good.
+- "The gratitude for not having a toothache"
 -
 -
 -